Website and services

 We also process limited Technical Data when you initiate a payment from a bank located in the EEA which is limited to your Internet Protocol (IP) address, (which we need in order to investigate any technical issues with a payment you have made and comply with our legal obligations to prevent fraud and other types of financial crime), and any other non-personal technical information necessary to direct you to your banking provider and initiate a payment.
 We also store Transaction Data when you have made a payment with us, which is limited to the name of your sending bank, the recipient, the time of the payment, and the amount.
-Unless we also act as the payment service provider for the merchant you are sending payments to, these data types are not considered personal data as they do not directly or indirectly reveal your identity.

 Note that in some cases, we also act as the payment service provider for the merchant you are sending payments to.
 In this case, although we only require limited personal data to initiate a payment, when a successful payment is received by us, we receive additional personal data sent with the payment by your banking provider (see below).
 In this situation, this also means that some of the data we use to initiate a payment (such as Transaction Data and Technical Data) may become personal data as it may be directly or indirectly coupled with the other personal data we receive.

 Where we act as the merchant’s Payment Service Provider

 In some cases we provide payment services to the merchants you make payments to by providing receiving accounts for the merchant’s use.